lucamaiano/data-driven-intrusion-detection/README.md

 In a bit more complex scenario, a couple of malicious nodes collaborate together in order to beguile the normal into their fabricated routing information, hiding from the existing detection scheme.

+# The Experiment
+The aim of this experiment is to automatically recognize intrusions in a network.
+We will set up a real testbed using IOT-Lab, constructing a network of seven A8-M3 nodes using RPL to route informations.
+This first phase will help us collecting data from a real environment that can be used to train a model.
+Given an RPL DODAG, we ping each node of the network from the root.
+From the analysis of this kind of data, we do expect to retrieve enough informations to learn the usual behavior of the network.

 ## Collecting Data

 In order to symulate an intrusion, the first step to perform is collecting data from a network.
-In this experiment we set up a public IPv6/6LoWPAN network in Grenoble with RIOT OS on 7 A8-M3 nodes on Iot-Lab.
+In this experiment we set up a public IPv6/6LoWPAN network in Grenoble with RIOT OS running on 7 A8-M3 nodes on IOT-Lab.
 If you don't have an account on the Iot-Lab website, please register.
-The following is the topology of Grenoble.
+The following is the topology of the site in Grenoble.

 ![Topology of Grenoble](images/topology-of-the-IoT-Lab-M3-nodes-at-the-Grenoble-site.png)